May 20, 2024

 Syrian President Bashar al-Assad and Iran’s leaders vowed to boost bilateral ties, even as Iranian-backed terror groups based in Syria carry out attacks against U.S. forces in Iraq and also against Israel and supply the Lebanese-based Hezbollah terror group.

-Tehran has used its proxy army of more than a dozen militias and terror groups across the Middle East with outposts around the world, including Hamas and Palestinian Islamic Jihad, who have conducted numerous terror operations targeted against Israelis, to help foment instability, carry out attacks, and expand the scope of the Islamic Revolution.
-Israeli officials have attributed the ongoing terror attacks in Israel and the West Bank to Iran and its terror network and recently revealed that Israel thwarted more than two dozen Iranian attacks against Jews and Israelis abroad around the world over the past year.
+Tehran has used its proxy army of more than a dozen militias and terror groups across the Middle East with outposts around the world, including Hamas and Palestinian Islamic Jihad, who have conducted numerous terror operations targeted against Israelis, including the October 7 massacre that killed over 1,200 people in Israel and took more than 250 hostages, to help foment instability, carry out attacks, and expand the scope of the Islamic Revolution.

 In public remarks, Raisi has continually threatened to destroy Israel.
-Last year, Raisi threatened to destroy Israel if the Jewish state carried out military strikes against its nuclear program.
-Similarly, in April as Israel marked Holocaust Remembrance Day, Raisi threatened to flatten Israeli cities.
+Raisi has threatened to destroy Israel if the Jewish state carried out military strikes against its nuclear program.
+Similarly, as Israel marked Holocaust Remembrance Day last year, Raisi threatened to flatten Israeli cities.